dsnowden25/Labs/exploring-dijkstras-algorithm/README.md

 1. Read through the code in the provided files.
 Explain the various lines to each other.
    * What is a major difference between the shortest_path functions?
+   The second shortest_path function that uses a list seems like it would take longer because of the more complicated loop structure.

    * Why would this matter?
-(We will continue to explore this throughout the team activity)
+(We will continue to explore this throughout the team activity) Run time is extremely important in creating efficient and useful programs (algorithms).

 2. In graph.py, we are creating  a small and medium graph.
 Take a moment and draw on the paper the visualization of the graph that those represent.